VexxyDevs/My-Script-Downloader/README.md

 # My-Script-Downloader
-Downloads All my scripts in 1 go
+Download All my scripts in 1 go

 what you will need: